To live vigorously and luxuriantly, to flourish

 Insufficient levels of lysine in your body can lead to hair loss, anemia, blood-shot eyes and dizziness.
 Nausea, an inability to concentrate, poor appetite and slowed growth also can occur when your body is deficient in lysine.
 Lysine deficiencies can lead to the formation of gallstones, unwanted weight loss as well as weight gain and reproductive disorders.
 If you are easily fatigued or notice muscle waste you may have a lysine deficiency.

 Lysine is the first limiting amino acid needed to digest food proteins.
+In other words, when Lysine is deficient, proteins can only be synthesized to the level of availability of this amino acid.
 The body must have L-lysine to construct new proteins.
 Without it, no matter how much protein is in the food, it will not be properly assimilated to use further in the body as building blocks

 Most athletes know the importance of adequate protein to build strong muscles.
 Lysine builds the proteins necessary for muscles and connective tissue.
 Strength and elasticity of ligaments and tendons depend on lysine.
 Collagen contains hydroxylysine, which is derived from lysine.
 Lysine also promotes the absorption of calcium and its incorporation into bone tissue.
 It accelerates the recovery of bone tissue after injuries and operations and helps prevent osteoporosis.